knuckleswtf/scribe/docs/documenting/documenting-endpoint-responses.md

 ..
 Tip:: You can also modify the environment directly by using a :code:`.env.docs` file and running :code:`scribe:generate` with :code:`--env docs`.
 ```

 - By default, the package will generate dummy values for your documented query, body and file parameters and send in the request.
 If you specified example values using `@bodyParam` or `@queryParam`, those will be used instead.
 You can configure additional parameters or overwrite the existing ones for the request in the `response_calls.queryParams`, `response_calls.bodyParams`, and `response_calls.fileParams` sections.
-For file parameters, each value should be a valid absolute path to a file on the machine.
+For file parameters, each value should be a valid path (absolute or relative to your project directory) to a file on the machine.

 ```eval_rst
 ..
 Note:: If you specified :code:`No-example` for a parameter earlier, it won't be included when making a response call.